Marin County Civic Center attacks: Soledad shootings on January 13, 1970

 The next day, 13 black inmates housed in the prison began a hunger strike, demanding a federal investigation of Officer Miller's actions, in addition to requesting segregated facilities and "psychiatric examinations by a black psychiatrist for all gun tower guards."

-Opie Miller was exonerated of the deaths of prisoners a few days later by an all-white Monterey County grand jury.
+Officer Opie Miller was exonerated of the deaths of prisoners a few days later by a Monterey County grand jury.
 None of the black inmates present for the shootings were asked to testify.

 Murder of John Vincent Mills at Soledad

-On January 17, 1970, four days after the shootings, prison guard John Vincent Mills (aged 26), was beaten, dragged up three flights of stairs and tossed to his death.
+On January 17, 1970, four days after the shootings, prison guard John Vincent Mills was beaten, dragged up three flights of stairs and tossed to his death.
 A note found beside his body read "One down, two to go."

-Three black inmates were charged with this murder and were transferred to San Quentin to await trial.
+Three black inmates were charged with the murder and were transferred to San Quentin to await trial.
 The three defendants, Fleeta Drumgo, John Clutchette and George Jackson, eventually came to be known as the "Soledad Brothers".
 Jackson was known at the time to be a political activist and writer, and he and Nolen had worked together in 1966 to found the prison gang the Black Guerrilla Family, a black power group targeting what they saw as the white racist infrastructure of the prison system.

-Escalating racial violence at Soledad - two more deaths
+Escalating racial violence at Soledad

 Following the January 13 shootings and the subsequent murder of John Mills, racial tensions grew increasingly violent at Soledad.
-On March 16, 1970, white guards William Monagan and Wallace Coffman were held hostage for approximately forty-five minutes by five inmates before tear gas was deployed to free them.
+On March 16, 1970, white guards William Monagan and Wallace Coffman were held hostage for approximately 45 minutes by five inmates before tear gas was deployed to free them.
 The incident was reported in The Bulletin.

-On July 23, 1970, a white guard, William H. Shull, age 40, was found stabbed to death in a shed for exercise equipment.
+On July 23, 1970, a white guard, William H. Shull, was found stabbed to death in a shed for exercise equipment.
 Forty different wounds were found on his body.
-Six days later, the body of a white convicted robber, Roy William Turner, aged twenty-two, was found shoved under his prison cell cot.
+Six days later, the body of a white convicted robber, Roy William Turner, was found shoved under his prison cell cot.